 I love decorating my painted pieces beyond just paint and wax.

-So, I’m excited to introduce the new Mica Powders offered by American Paint Company.
+I’m excited abt the Mica Powders offered by American Paint Company.
 They are available in five colors: Metallic Gold, Metallic Copper, Metallic Silver, Metallic Pewter, and Black.

 I took an old textured board and painted over it with APC Wild Horses, then taped it off to demo the effects of these powders.